 First and foremost, all astronomy undergraduates are welcome at all Department of Astronomy talks and seminars including the infamous Astro Coffee.
 Much of the content of each meeting or talk may go over your head when you are first starting out.
 This is true for graduate students who have taken more astrophysics as well.
 There is a learning curve to understanding talks and topics discussed.
-Many people presenting have been in the field for years and forget they are using complicated jargon that not everyone in the room uses on a daily basis.
+Many people presenting have been in the field for years and forget they are using complicated jargon that not everyone in the room uses daily.
 The Summer Undergraduate Research Program (SURP) students are required to attend Astro Coffee the summer they are involved and ask questions.
 If you want to talk to them about their experiences, DO IT!

 DOs for Astro Coffee (and other seminars)

 - Ask questions if you do not understand!
-This can be in zoom chat, speaking up, or even the person next to you in the room.
+This can be in Zoom chat, speaking up, or even the person next to you in the room.
 Don't think because you do not understand you can't get an explanation.
 Many others in the room may have the same question.

 - Ask your professors questions after coffee or after class about things you found interesting or complicated.
 Undergraduates often ask how to strike up a conversation with a faculty member, this is one way of doing it!